jmhoraze/WxTestUtil_sizeof/README.md

 You are welcome to browse my code snippets for c/c++ and iOS and Android.

-Particular when calling the c/c++ snippet in iOS and (through some wrapper) in Android you can compare the size of variable types when run on different devices.
-E.g., long in c/c++ is four byte on iOS <= 9 (= 32 bit environment) and eight byte on iOS >= 10 (= 64 bit environment).
+Particular when calling the c/c++ snippet in iOS and (through JNI) in Android you can compare the size of variable types when run on different devices: long in c/c++ is four byte on iOS <= 9 (= 32 bit environment) and eight byte on iOS >= 10 (= 64 bit environment).
-Likewise for Android — once I figure out, how to get the JNI / NDK to compile my c/c++ methods to 64 bit...
-(No thanks to Android Studio with gradle and NDK changing syntax and features with quite some disregard to existing projects, scripts, and applications...)
+Likewise for Android: Nexus 7 with Android 6 shows long with sizeof = 4, Xiaomi M1 with Android 9  shows long with sizeof = 8.

 Enjoy,<br>
 &nbsp; &nbsp; <i>jm</i>.

 San José, California
-16-April-2019
+16-April-2019 + 16-June-2019

 <br>
 <b>Computers (should) help you solve problems you would not have without them!</b>